 Translated from the French by Miranda Richmond Mouillot

-On a small farm in Normandy, as Hitler rises to power in Germany, young Ludo comes of age in the care of his Uncle Ambrose, an eccentric mailman, kite-maker, and pacifist.
-Ludo’s quiet existence changes the day he meets Lila, a girl from the aristocratic Polish family who own the estate next door.
-In a single glance, Ludo instantly falls in love forever; Lila, on the other hand, remains elusive.
-Thus begins Ludo’s adventure of longing, passion, and steadfast love for Lila, who begins to reciprocate his feelings just as Europe descends into war.
-After Germany invades Poland, Lila and her family disappear, and Ludo’s journey to save her from the Nazis becomes a journey to save his loved ones, his country, and ultimately himself.
+The Kites begins with a young boy, Ludo, coming of age on a small farm in Normandy under the care of his eccentric kite-making Uncle Ambrose.
+Ludo’s life changes the day he meets Lila, a girl from the aristocratic Polish family that owns the estate next door.
+In a single glance, Ludo falls in love forever; Lila, on the other hand, disappears back into the woods.
+And so begins Ludo’s adventure of longing, passion, and love for the elusive Lila, who begins to reciprocate his feelings just as Europe descends into World War II.
+After Germany invades Poland, Lila and her family go missing, and Ludo’s devotion to saving her from the Nazis becomes a journey to save his love, his loved ones, his country, and ultimately himself.